-Hope is one of the UK’s best known bicycle component manufacturers and makes virtually all its parts in its UK factory, and this bike is no different.
+Hope is one of the UK’s best known bicycle component manufacturers and makes virtually all its parts in its Lancashire factory, and this bike is no different.

 The front end is a carbon monocoque, while the rear is CNC’d aluminium that is bonded together.
 There are a number of quirks, though, with 130mm rear-hub spacing instead of 148mm.
 This, Hope says, gives equal spoke dishing for a better rear wheel build, but obviously limits ‘upgrade’ potential.

-I’ve also chosen the Hope crank upgrade, which is a £285 option (other currencies have variable upgrade pricing).
+I also chose the Hope crank upgrade, a £285 option (other currencies have variable upgrade pricing).

 I found the HB.130 to be a bit like a classic car.
-It’s beautiful, it really is – it’s the kind of bike that I looked back on when I’d popped it in the garage, before I turned the light off – just to check it was ok.
+It’s beautiful, it really is.
+It’s the kind of bike that I found I’d glance back at when I’d popped it in the garage just to check it was okay.

-The curved front triangle, and svelte back end just works, and while I’m glad I opted for silver, the complement of Hope parts looks the part too.
-Perhaps looking at the web page before picking the bike up I wasn’t so enamoured, but the team up in Barnoldswick really have done a great job of getting their bike to look fantastic in the flesh – it drew a huge amount of car-park attention.
+Looking at the web page before I picked up the bike, I wasn’t so enamoured, but the team in Barnoldswick really did a great job of getting the bike looking fantastic in the flesh, and it drew a huge amount of car-park attention, too.

 I actually made very few changes to the bike over the year – testament to that parts package (and axle spacing!).
-The biggest improvement, though, came through a re-tune of the Ohlins suspension, thanks to J-Tech Suspension.
-(As you can see in update three, for a trip to the Alps I actually swapped in a pair of RockShox Pike forks).
+The biggest improvement actually came from a re-tune of the Öhlins suspension, thanks to J-Tech Suspension.
+(As you can see in update three, I actually swapped in a pair of RockShox Pike forks for a trip to the Alps).

-J-Tech’s tune really transformed the bike, and I’d recommend them to anyone who’s not found their Swedish suspension to their taste.
+J-Tech’s tune really transformed the bike and I’d recommend them to anyone who’s not found their Swedish suspension to their liking.

-I chose this bike as a 130mm trail bike with modern geometry tends to suit the riding I do most of the time.
-I wanted a bike that was happy riding longer missions in the hills, crawl to the top of an alpine pass, and then hopefully not hold me back on the way back down.
+I chose a 130mm trail bike with modern geometry because it tends to suit the riding I do most of the time.
+I wanted a bike that was happy riding longer missions in the hills, crawling to the top of an alpine pass and hopefully not holding me back on the way back down.

 In essence, the Hope did this.
-It pedals well, grips doggedly on climbs and, while some of the recent bikes I’ve ridden with ridiculously raked head angles have been better down a hill, it’s rare that I found the 130mm of travel at the back holding me up.
+It pedals well, grips doggedly on climbs and, while some of the recent bikes I’ve ridden had ridiculously raked head angles and were been better down a hill, it was rare that I found the 130mm of travel at the back holding me up.

 Hope HB.130 highs

-With a swift swap of the fork and some appropriate alpine tyres, the HB.130 worked well on the fast and flowy, as well as steep and tech trails.
+With a swift swap of the fork and some appropriate alpine tyres, the HB.130 worked well on fast and flowy trails, as well as steep and tech routes.
 While I’d have liked to spend more time in far-flung places, I’m incredibly lucky to have had that week away.

 Hope HB.130 lows

-In retrospect I should have got the suspension tune sorted out much earlier.
-I swapped the original Hope bars out for a pair of NukeProof HZN Carbon bars, which aided comfort a touch, but ultimately it was the tune that sorted the overall feel of the bike out.
+In retrospect, I should have got the suspension tune sorted out much earlier.
+I swapped the original Hope bar out for a NukeProof HZN Carbon bar, which aided comfort a touch, but ultimately it was the tune that sorted the overall feel of the bike out.

 Hope HB.130 long-term review verdict

-If you’re a fan of their brakes, the component choices are pretty much all bob-on, though the bars are a touch stiff for my tastes.
+If you’re a fan of Hope’s brakes, the component choices are pretty much all bob-on, but the bar was a touch stiff for my tastes.